greghicks01/testaccelerator/README.md

-# testaccelerator
+# test accelerator
-This project became commercially viable test accelerator framework.
+This project became commercially viable test accelerator framework reviewed and accepted for use.

+## Motivaton
+It was not making sense to replicate a significant code base on every commercial engagement.

+## Configuration
+The project consisted of the core libraries needed to be reused on many clients using:
+* testNg
+* Cucumber
+* Selenium
+* Rest and SOAP api
+* File manipulation (find file, wait for file to be consumed, scan file for value, update file)
+* testng and cucumber hooks

+## What I had to Learn to create this
-To create this project I had to learn:
+To create this project I had to learn java:
 * Annotations
 * Reflection
 * TestNG runner capabilities